sigmaSd/wez-ts-config/README.md

 `wezterm --config-file init.lua`

 ## Why
-Just to get completion in the ide (requires typing all wezterm builtins)
+Just to get completion and documentation in the ide (requires typing all wezterm builtins + copy paste docs)